syncthing/syncthing/intro/gui.rst

 	when the folder has experienced an error,

 Scanning
-	while the folder is looking for local changes,
+	while Syncthing is looking in the folder for local changes,

 Up to Date
 	when the folder is in sync with the rest of the cluster,